rabbitHr/github-repo-copilot/README.md

 ### Why Endee?

 Endee is a purpose-built, high-performance vector database capable of handling up to **1 billion vectors on a single node**.
-DevMind uses it to:
+GitHub Repo Copilot uses it to:

 - Store overlapping code chunks as 384-dimensional cosine-space vectors
 - Perform sub-millisecond top-k similarity search at query time